 We see many people at our center who suffer from a vast myriad of symptoms related to neurologic-type and vascular-type symptoms and conditions.
-These health challenges can be traced to their problems with their neck, cervical spine and craniocervical instability.
-These challenges can be termed psychiatric-like because in some people, these problems are manifest of cervical spine and craniocervical instability and are symptoms of nerve, vein, and arterial compression caused by the unstable bones of the neck pressing and compressing these vital structures.
-For a more detailed discussion, please see my article: dissociation, anxiety and depression.
+These health challenges can be traced to their problems with their neck, cervical spine, and craniocervical instability.
+These challenges can be termed psychiatric-like because, in some people, these problems are manifest of the cervical spine and craniocervical instability and are symptoms of nerve, vein, and arterial compression caused by the unstable bones of the neck pressing and compressing these vital structures.
+For a more detailed discussion, please see my article: dissociation, anxiety, and depression.

-Throughout this article I suggested that you visit the companion articles on this website for each symptom and condition.
-In those articles I hope you will find more specific information to the conditions and symptoms that have plagued you.
+Throughout this article, I suggested that you visit the companion articles on this website for each symptom and condition.
+In those articles, I hope you will find more specific information on the conditions and symptoms that have plagued you.

-In each article is a description and explanation of Prolotherapy treatments, cervical spine curver correction and the various methods and tests we use to help find and treat
+In each article is a description and explanation of Prolotherapy treatments, cervical spine curve correction, and the various methods and tests we use to help find and treat

 Prolotherapy is a regenerative injection technique that utilizes substances as simple as dextrose to repair and regenerate damaged ligaments.